giantswarm/docs/src/content/vintage/getting-started/create-workload-cluster/index.md

 ### Updating a cluster

 Cluster updates can be easily performed straight away or scheduled for a specific moment in time.
-The latter is a feature in the vintage product family that many customers find very useful because it allows them to schedule updates without the need to physically be there to "press the button".
+The latter is a feature that many customers find very useful because it allows them to schedule updates without the need to physically be there to "press the button".

 More information on updating a cluster can be found [in the kubectl-gs reference]({{< relref "/vintage/use-the-api/kubectl-gs/update-cluster" >}}).